 Do you want to help change the health care system?
 Make connections and build your leadership skills through the CMA Ambassador Program.

-The CMA Ambassador Program provides an introduction to health policy and advocacy for medical students, residents and physicians in their first 5 years of practice.
+The CMA Ambassador Program provides an introduction to health policy and advocacy for medical students, residents and physicians in their first five years of practice.
 The program helps strengthen the next generation of medical leaders by engaging Canada’s newest physicians and physicians-in-training in discussions about emerging health issues, medical technologies and service models.

 As a CMA Ambassador, you’ll receive funding and support to attend select CMA and other health-related events across Canada.
 These include, among others: